Khemraj9815/SWS101/SWS/caps/cap1/report.md

 ### Reverse shell on web server

-I tried uploading file on randon directories, fortunately I was able to upload the file that I want to.
-After successflly uoloading file(reverse shell file) and I was able to run the file but I couldn't get response.
+I tried uploading files on random directories, fortunately I was able to upload the file that I wanted to.
+After successfully uploading the file(reverse shell file) I was able to run the file but I couldn't get a response.

 ![reverse shell upload](assets/reverseshellupload.png)